tOOlmaRR/web-slideshow/README.md

 ## Data-Driven Slideshows
 ### Summary
 This is found on the **/slideshow-db.php** page.
 This page has similar features to the file-based slideshow page, except that it is driven off of a database rather than physical folders of images in the file system, though the images still have to live on a local storage device.
 The UI has also been redesigned.
-Most features being built going forward will be built for this page.
+Going forward, most features will be built for this page.
 This page has the following features:

 ### Features
 #### Static Slideshows